Are you about to board your first flight to Maui with your baby? Don't worry, we've got you covered!

-If this is your baby's first flight to Maui, make sure to always bring enough food, diapers, wipes, and clothing (for both you and the baby).
-Air pressure changes can mess with your baby’s belly, and as a result, your clothing too.
+If this is your baby's first flight to Maui, make sure to always bring enough food, diapers, wipes, and clothing, for both you and the baby.
+Keep in mind that air pressure changes can mess with your baby’s belly, and as a result, your clothing may suffer too.

-Many airports have separate lines for families while going through security checkout for bypassing the long wait.
+Most airports should have separate lines for families going through security.

-If you’re flying with a child under two, your family gets to board the plane first, or right after first class.
-If you feel you need the extra time to get your baby settled in their seat, take your time.
+If you’re flying with a small child, your family should be able to board the plane first, or at least right after first class.
+Whatever the case, if you feel you need an extra minute to get your baby settled in their seat, take your time.
 Once the little one is settled, you can take a well deserved deep breath and allow yourself to enjoy the journey.